-Dayna Johnson, PhD, MPH, MSW, MS, is an Assistant Professor in the Department of Epidemiology at Rollins School of Public Health.
+Dayna A. Johnson, PhD, MPH, MSW, MS, is an associate professor in the Department of Epidemiology at Rollins School of Public Health.

 Dr. Johnson is a member of the Cancer Prevention and Control research program at Winship Cancer Institute.